 - Christmas Crackers and Indoor Sparklers

-- Medicines (Paracetamol, Ibuprofen, Codeine, antacids, antihistamines, Echinacea, nasal decongestants, strong cough medicines, adult mouth gel )
+- Certain Medicines not recommended for those below 12 (Paracetamol, Ibuprofen, Codeine, antacids, antihistamines, Echinacea, nasal decongestants, strong cough medicines, adult mouth gel )

 Products Restricted at 12 / 15 / 16 / 18 (depending on requirement)